 COVID-19 – Coronavirus

 C. Diff (Clostridum Difficile) is an extremely contagious bacteria and is difficult to eradicate from an area due to its resistance to household cleaning products.
-Able to live outside outside of a body for 70-90 days, it’s extremely important to have an area professionally cleaned wherever an infected person has been.
+Able to live outside outside of a body for 70-90 days, it’s extremely important to have an area where an infected person has been professionally cleaned.
 Though it’s often thought to mainly affect those who have recently taken antibiotics or been in healthcare settings, C. Diff has been spreading in recent years and can infect anyone.
 Symptoms usually include:

 - abdominal cramping and tenderness